 Cushion tire forklift

-Class IV forklifts are internal combustion engine cushion tire trucks.
+Class IV Forklift Classification Chart are internal combustion engine cushion tire trucks.
 This class of sit-down forklifts is designed for indoor use.
 Class IV forklifts are powered by internal combustion (IC) engines that run on diesel fuel, LP gas, gasoline, or compressed natural gas.
 Their solid, cushioned tires provide a smooth ride on indoor surfaces and they’re puncture-proof since they are not air-filled.

 These forklifts offer users outstanding versatility for warehousing, distribution, retail, and automotive applications.